 Cliffwood Elementary School

-- Cliffwood Elementary School's student population of 351 students has grown by 11% over five school years.
+Cliffwood Elementary School's student population of 337 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-3|

 |Total Students||337 students|